Supported by

 Editorial

-Day to day NJE editorial matters, submitted manuscripts and all enquiries are managed on a part time basis by an Honorary Editor.
-The Editor is supported by an Editorial Committee.
+Day-to-day editorial matters, submitted manuscripts and all enquiries are managed on a part-time basis by the Journal Editor, who is supported by an Editorial Committee.

-NJE acknowledges the responsibility to develop Namibian reviewing experience and our reviewers therefore reflect a balance of international expertise and local knowledge.
-Reviewers are not paid for their services, and the double-blind system keeps them anonymous.
-To nevertheless give them the credit they are due, reviewers will be given the choice of being identified once a manuscript has successfully passed the review process and has been accepted for publication.
+As a journal, we acknowledge our responsibility to facilitate Namibian reviewing experiences.
+However, our reviewers reflect a balance of global and local expertise.
+Given our limited capacity and resources, and as a completely open-access journal, we are unable to pay reviewers.
+However, to acknowledge their contrubtion, reviewers will be given the choice of being identified once a manuscript has successfully passed the review process and has been accepted for publication.
 At that time, but only with the reviewer's permission, authors will be requested to insert an appropriate acknowledgement, otherwise they will be required to acknowledge 'anonymous reviewers'.

 When minor errors that do not fundamentally affect the content of an article become apparent after publication, they will be inserted in an Erratum section that will appear on the last page of the paper, below any original text.
 The modified version will be re-uploaded to on-line repositories and will replace the version already there.